 Hard Reset Redux from developer Flying Wild Hog and publisher Gambitious Digital Entertainment is a remastered version of Hard Reset, a PC game released back in 2011.
 This is the definitive version of the game, with all DLC implemented into the game.
 Want to find out if this remaster is better than the original?
 Then come read our Hard Reset Redux review!

 You control Major Fletcher, an army veteran of the CLN who finds himself in Bezoar, the last remaining human city, right in the middle of a massive conflict.
 Can he survive the onslaught of deadly enemies out to kill him?
 Can he find the truth about what is really going on?

 This cyberpunk first-person shooter offers a very entertaining single player campaign that brings plenty of action to Sony’s PlayStation 4 console.
 The game presents its story in stylized comic book cutscenes that are fully voiced, which helps to properly set the mood for your mission.
-As expected, something has gone terribly wrong – robots have grown more vicious and
+As expected, something has gone terribly wrong – robots have grown more vicious and deadly than ever.

 At the end of a chapter you’ll get to a stat screen showing you how many secrets you found out of the total, how many nano (the in-game currency) you collected, how much damage you dealt, how much damage you received, the number of environmental kills you managed to achieve, the number of times you died in the chapter, as well as the number of challenges you completed.